It is like flying through airspace saturated with pieces of every aircraft from the previous fifty years, blind.

 For context, it took just two collision events to almost single-handedly double the amount of debris in space.
 In 2007, China’s ego-flexing resulted in a deeply irresponsible anti-satellite test that generated the largest recorded amount of space debris from a single incident in history.
 Couple that with the impact between an active US Iridium satellite and a piece of defunct Russian hardware in 2009 known as the Iridium-Cosmos collision, and you get a sense of how terrifyingly easy it is to escalate risk by several orders of magnitude.

-According to Dr Kelso, the Operations Manager for the Space Data Center, of the 26,000 pieces of large assets in orbit, 2,000 of these are missing because they have not been tracked for more than 30 days, and around another 500 are classified for national security reasons, regardless of whether the satellite is dead or alive.
+According to Dr T.S.
+Kelso, the Operations Manager for the Space Data Center, of the 26,000 pieces of large assets in orbit, 2,000 of these are missing because they have not been tracked for more than 30 days, and around another 500 are classified for national security reasons, regardless of whether the satellite is dead or alive.
 Another 4,000 assets have not shared up-to-date data because existing data-sharing policies place no obligation on operators to do so.
-As a reminder, this exists in the context of the tens of millions of pieces hurtling around the planet which cannot be tracked.
+As a reminder, these satellites exist in the context of the tens of millions of small pieces hurtling around the planet which cannot be tracked.